maxfrerichs/t3-prometheus-client/README.md

 (Your issue?)

 ## API
-Registration of custom metrics is possible by creating a class that implements MFR\T3PromClient\Metrics\MetricInterface
+Registration of custom metrics is possible by creating a class that implements MFR\T3PromClient\Metrics\MetricInterface or by registering the service with the prometheus.metric tag in Configuration/Services.yaml

 ## TODO:
 * Add support for other metric types [WIP].